marcusguttenplan/marcusguttenplan/README.md

 ### Hi there 🤖

 I'm an engineer at AWS and consultant on enterprise software projects.
-Sadly most of my contributions are now private, but you can still find previous documentation on my [website](https://marcusguttenplan.com).
+Sadly most of my contributions are now private, but you can still find previous documentation on my <a href="https://marcusguttenplan.com" target="_blank">website</a>.

-You can contact me at [hey@marcusguttenplan.com](hey@marcusguttenplan.com)
+You can contact me at <a href="hey@marcusguttenplan.com" target="_blank">hey@marcusguttenplan.com</a>.

 <!--